 Instructions

-- If making a savory chota add all of the ingredients for the savory option to the batter and mix together well
+- If making a savory chota add all of the ingredients for the savory option to the batter and mix well

-- Then use the back of the measuring cup or the back of a spoon to spread the batter out in an even circular motion
+- Add the tawa or skillet to medium low heat.
+When hot brush with the oil or ghee.
+Then using a 1/3 cup measuring cup, scoop batter and pour onto hot the tawa or skillet. use the back of the measuring cup or the back of a spoon to spread the batter out in an even circular motion.

 Notes